At the risk of sounding cliche… yoga has 100 percent changed my life.

 Each day, I learned something new at yoga.
 Whether it was something technical, like shifting my weight to the knife edge of my foot, or becoming more tolerate of the heat, I improved with each passing day.

-Cut to a few studios later and a solid year of yoga, I’m physically stronger and more flexible than I’ve ever been in my life.
+I’m now physically stronger and more flexible than I’ve ever been in my life.